ThreadedTickets/Bot/README.md

 ## Contributing

 Anyone is welcome to contribute to Threaded.
-Simply make a new branch with your update and feel free to open up a pull request.
+Simply make a new branch with your update and feel free to open up a pull request and I will review it when i can.